ReventlessDev/reventless-core/packages/doc/docs/rescript-syntax.md

 }
 ```

-Switch statements can be used for different type than variants as well.
+Switch statements can be used for different types than variants as well.

 ```rescript
 let name = "Charlie"